 It’s finally happening: as you are progressing in your business journey, you’ve decided to invest in a high-level blog to discuss your latest interests and discoveries.
-Something sophisticated, that delivery true value and originality.
+Something sophisticated, that delivers true value and originality.
 Content that attracts the perfect clients directly to your business, and gets you noticed as a thought-leader in your industry.

-After all, you’re well aware how vital a good content strategy is, and you’ve decided to truly invest.
+After all, you’re well aware of how vital a good content strategy is, and you’ve decided to truly invest.

 And yet, as successful as you are in your business field, you don’t think much about your qualities as a writer.

 Maybe you don’t know the darndest thing about copywriting, or maybe, as much as you would like to write your own content, you realise you just don’t have the time.

 Running a business is bloody hard work, after all, who has time to write on top of that?
 Outsourcing is definitely the answer.
 But you don’t want a blog filled with the same generic crap as your competitors.

 No, want something truly original, that reflects your values, methods, and practices, and truly contributes something meaningful to the discussions of your industry.